magento/knowledge-base/src/faq/general/adobe-commerce-release-strategy-lifecycle-policy.md

 ## Extended Support Options

-### [NEW] I am currently using Adobe Commerce 2.3.x and would like to upgrade to the latest 2.4.x version in 2022.
+### I am currently using Adobe Commerce 2.3.x and would like to upgrade to the latest 2.4.x version in 2022.
 However, with the 2.3 line reaching end of support in April 2022, that does not give me enough time to upgrade while staying supported.
 What are my options?

 We understand that it takes time to upgrade, and we are here to support you on your path to 2.4.4.
 We are shifting the 2.3 line End of Support date from April 28, 2022, to September 8, 2022, to provide you with additional time to prepare for and execute your upgrade to 2.4.4.